 Graduates of the Graphic Design or Interactive Media degree or certificate programs find work in advertising agencies, design studios, in-house corporate design/promotion departments or as freelancers, handling a variety of creative projects and campaigns.

-Prepare for a career in graphic design or transfer to a four-year baccalaureate-granting institution.
+Prepare for a career in graphic design or transfer to a four-year college or university.
 College of DuPage offers:

 - Award-winning, dedicated instructors with years of professional and teaching experience.